Safe-Streets-Halton/safe-streets-halton.github.io/_volunteer-postings/director-of-software-and-security.markdown

 * The satisfaction of knowing that your work enables Safe Streets Halton to run more efficiently and securely, advancing our mission.

-**Ready to lead our technological transformation and ensure the security of our digital operations?\
+**Ready to lead our technological transformation?**\
-**Help us build a secure, efficient, and technology-driven organization.
+Help us build a secure, efficient, and technology-driven organization.
 Learn more about us at [safestreetshalton.ca](https://safestreetshalton.ca).

-**How to Apply:\
-**To apply, please complete our online application form \[Insert Form Link\].
-The form includes sections for your contact information and a message about your interest in the role.
-Submitting a resume is optional.
-Board elections will take place at our Annual General Meeting in May.

-**Note: **This is a volunteer position and is not compensated

-Together, we can create a community where everyone feels safe and empowered to walk, cycle, and live freely.